-- Encourage independence and involve pupils in making informed choices.
+- Encourage independence and involve students in making informed choices.

-- Equip pupils to use their leisure time effectively.
+- Equip students to use their leisure time effectively.

 - Integrate students with their peers and the local community including learning in a variety of situations and inclusion with mainstream schools.